Retiree Initiative Planning Group (RIPG)

 The Retiree Initiative Planning Group (RIPG) is an informal group of volunteers devoted to fostering relations between the College and retirees in all employment categories.
 The group keeps up communication, including this website, and helps to plan programs, events and activities for retirees.
 An endowed fund to support these efforts, The Phyllis A. Roth Retiree Initiative Fund, was established in 2010 in honor of Phyllis Roth, Professor of English and former Dean of the Faculty, on the occasion of her retirement.
 In June 2012 Skidmore College received a $100,000 grant from the American Council on Education and the Alfred P. Sloan Foundation for its innovative work in faculty retirement; the grant is intended to be used during a two year period on initiatives that support faculty transitions to retirement.
 RIPG advises the College on the use of both funds.

-former Vice President for Academic Affairs; Betty O’Connor, former
+former Vice President for Academic Affairs, offers

 through Skidmore’s membership in the Association of Retirement Organizations in Higher Education (AROHE).